SigurdRiseth/ChaosGame/README.md

 [//]: # (TODO: Write a short description of your project/product here.)
 ChaosGame is an application for generating and visualizing [fractals](https://en.wikipedia.org/wiki/Fractal) digitally.
+The application allows users to create and run their own fractals, as well as run pre-defined fractals.
+The application also includes the Mandelbrot set, which allows users to explore it and generate Julia-sets from it.

 ## Project structure